It’s time to learn what separates those who successfully lose weight (and keep it off) with those who don’t.

 Write down your Great Big Why – and go deep, my friend.
 Way down.
 And ask yourself “Why?” to the answer of each of your questions until you get to the root of your reason for being here.

 Once you write that answer down, hang it up somewhere you can see it every day: fridge, cubicle, bathroom mirror.
-Accept responsibility for your current situation, be compassionate, and also accept that you CAN change, and your identity can change with small wins that prove it.
+Accept responsibility for your current situation, be compassionate that you’re in a tough spot, and then ALSO accept that you CAN change, and your identity can change with small wins that prove it.

 Perpetually unhealthy people have a love/hate relationship with diets.